nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 Nathan: I can also emit signals[do emit("some_signal")] inline.
 ```

-One thing to note is that _inline mutations_ that use `await` won't be awaited so the dialogue will continue right away.
+Inline mutations that use `await` in their implementation will pause typing of dialogue until they resolve.

 ### State shortcuts